What is UNIQ?

 For 2021, the UNIQ programme merged UNIQ Digital with an online summer school to offer one extensive programme to 2,500 students.
 UNIQ 2021 took into account the disrupted learning students have suffered over the past year and allowed for sustained engagement and support over a period of several months.

-For 2022, UNIQ is combining the digital programme of support developed over the last few years with a return to in-person academic residentials during the summer.
+This year, UNIQ is combining the digital programme of support developed over the last few years with in-person academic residentials during the summer.
 You can find more information about the programme on the UNIQ website.

 UNIQ is perfect for those who want to find out more about what studying Materials Science at Oxford is really like.
 Find out more about the UNIQ Materials Science Programme and how to apply in the tabs above.